mars0i/masonclj/doc/general/ClojureMASONinteropTips.md

 ### How not to do it

-The preceding means that you don't have to and should not do the followint (which would be natural in other contexts).
+The preceding means that you don't have to and should not do the following (which would be natural in other contexts).

 When a method has multiple arities in the super, you you can use a Clojure multiple-arity method.
 But if there are different *types* to